-- 1) The degree of fit-for-purpose that the current facility provides for current and proposed activities. - 2) Ability to improve outcomes, efficiency and/or facility utilisation and community benefit. - 3) Facility provision gaps and/or duplication. - 4) Current demand and projected future demand. - 5) Ability to leverage or address a major change from an external catalyst, driver or significant opportunity that is time-specific. - QLDC will primarily focus investment on strategically placed, integrated facilities. - Consideration will be given to neighbourhood and regional needs, not just an isolated assessment of current service or facility demand. - Optimisation, upgrade of existing facilities and potential community partnerships will be considered prior to investment in new facilities. - Community Facility Strategy Principles will be taken into consideration for all options and decision making processes. - Demand Assessment will include consideration of the potential need for land or building retention as part of the wider facility network requirements.
+- 1) The degree of fit-forpurpose that the current facility provides for current and proposed activities. - 2) Ability to improve outcomes, efficiency and/ or facility utilisation and community benefit. - 3) Facility provision gaps and/ or duplication. - 4) Current demand and projected future demand. - 5) Ability to leverage or address a major change from an external catalyst, driver or significant

+- QLDC will primarily focus investment on strategically placed, integrated facilities. - Consideration will be given to neighbourhood and regional needs, not just an isolated assessment of current service or facility demand. - Optimisation, upgrade of existing facilities and potential community partnerships will be considered prior to investment in new facilities. - Community facility strategy principles will be taken into consideration for all options and decision making processes. - Demand assessment will include consideration of the potential need for land or building retention as part of the wider facility network requirements.

-Potential Responses to Identified Needs & Possible Actions
+Potential Responses to Identified Needs and Possible Actions